 Minerals such as oil, natural gas, metals, and coal can prove to be a very profitable to a landowner if they can be developed.
 Most of the time, “surface” rights and “subsurface” or mineral rights of land, are not owned by the same person.
 It’s common for mineral rights to be retained by a previous owner or leased to an oil or gas company with the resources for development.
 Once mineral rights have been severed from surface rights, it makes the resale of the property tricky.
-Buyer’s involved in mineral rights purchases should consult an attorney that specializes in mineral rights law.
+Buyer’s involved should consult an attorney.

 Last month, the September Pulse asked: Would you purchase land without the mineral rights being transferred?
 The overwhelming answer to our informal online survey was “NO”, given by 63.8% of those responding.
 Only 36.2% said “YES”, they would purchase land without the mineral rights being conveyed.